 Convertible Note Frequently Asked Questions (FAQs)

 Startups and early-stage investors use convertible notes to provide funding.
 These instruments can be complex, and every funding situation will raise new questions that this article does not answer.
-Below are some answers to frequently asked questions about convertible notes, and readers can post additional questions on the Fit Small Business forum.
+Below are some answers to frequently asked questions about convertible notes.

 Can a convertible note be paid back?